 With over 400 nuclear power plants in 30 countries, the threat of nuclear and radiation accidents has been an issue of permanent public, scientific, economic and political debate since the early years after the Second World War.
 Nuclear accident photos show epa's high profile coverage of the Fukushima Daiichi nuclear disaster in 2011 initiated by a tsunami off the Pacific coast.
 Furthermore, epa keeps a sharp eye on the yearly commemorative events around the 1986 Chernobyl disaster that has remained in collective consciousness ever since.

-Please see also these feature packages: Chernobyl - 25 Years On, Great East Japan Earthquake - One Year After the Disaster, Iitate village After the Great East Japan Earthquake, Daily Life After the Great East Japan Earthquake, and Makoto Endo, Tsunami Survivor.
+Please see also these photo essays: Chernobyl - 25 Years On, Great East Japan Earthquake - One Year After the Disaster, Iitate village After the Great East Japan Earthquake, Daily Life After the Great East Japan Earthquake, and Makoto Endo, Tsunami Survivor.

 Pollution is the major side effect of industrial nations, in particular pollution of the air, soil and water as well as noise, littering and sometime radioactivity. epa covers these issues providing pollution photos of oil spills and waste in the oceans, fog and smog in the cities, but also on the people affected and on counter-measures in form of technological innovations and political and environmental activism.

 Transport accident photos are images taken at the scenes of accidents on roads, rails and waters as well as on sites of plane crashes.
 They show destruction, victims and the efforts of rescuers, firefighters and medical emergency teams.
 Among the more well-known incidents, epa offers extensive coverage of the of the grounding and partial sinking of the Italian cruise ship Costa Concordia in 2012 and the derailing of a Spanish high-speed train in Santiago de Compostela in 2013.